AqwamCreates/DataPredict/docs/CostReductionInformation.md

 | DataPredict™ Neural | 17000+ Hours (~2 Years) | 200,000             |
 | DataPredict™ Axon   | 4000+ Hours (~6 Months) | 50,000              |
 | All                 | 43800+ Hours (~5 Years) | 550,000             |

+## Factors That Led To These Pricing Strategies

+* DataPredict was initially built from passion, but eventually went to commercial licensing to allow it to be capable for production-grade use.
+Hence, the first year of development costs are considered "subsidized" due to it being more of a learning experience more than building a serious project.

+* I am based from Malaysia, and we can keep the costs low compared to the United States.

+* Solo development means that there is no overhead from managing people, keeping the costs low.